typedb/typedb-docs/10-query/01b-pattern-negation.md

 In this subsection we address an important property of reasoning - the monotonicity property.
 We say that reasoning is monotonic if previously derived facts remain true upon addition of new knowledge.
 Without employing pattern negation in rules, Graql reasoning is monotonic.
 When pattern negation is used in rules however, this property no longer holds.
-Preserving monotonicity property is not strictly necessary or required, however it is important to be aware of the consequences of non-monotonic reasoning and how it possibly affects querying.
+Preserving monotonicity is not strictly necessary or required, however it is important to be aware of the consequences of non-monotonic reasoning and how it possibly affects querying.
 We can illustrate this with a popular example:

 Let's start with our knowledge to be the following: